 well as for real-time web chat interactions.

-Stackable: Once you earn your Network Engineering Certificate of Proficiency, all of the credits apply toward your Network Engineering AAS with the Server focus.
-In addition, if you’ve earned a Certificate of Specialization in IT Help Desk/End User Support, 17 of your credits will apply toward your Network Engineering AAS degree.
+Stackable: Once you earn your network engineering certificate of specialization, all of the credits apply toward your network engineering AAS with the server focus.
+In addition, if you’ve earned a certificate of specialization in IT Help Desk/End User Support, 17 of your credits will apply toward your network engineering AAS degree.